 - Being the “food police” (watching or commenting on everything they eat), which could cause them to feel uncomfortable and not trust you

 Remember, you’re there to support and be a source of encouragement throughout the process, not to be a therapist or tell them what to do.Additional Resources

 You can’t tell whether a person is struggling with an eating disordered just by looking at them, but there are often warning signs.
-Warning signs or “red flags” might suggest that a teen may develop or already has an eating disorder.
-Below is a list of signs that are linked to certain types of eating disorders.
+Warning signs or “red flags” might suggest that a young person may develop or already has an eating disorder.
+Below are lists of signs that are linked to certain types of eating disorders.
 A person who has an eating disorder may have one or more of these signs.
 These signs may also mean that a person has another kind of health condition, so it’s best to talk with a trusted adult about your concerns before jumping to any conclusions.

 Red flags for Anorexia Nervosa:

 - Makes excuses not to eat

 - Over-exercises (makes exercise a top priority)

 - Eats only “safe” foods (low calorie, low-fat)

 - Doesn’t eat certain food groups (ex. carbs, fats)

 - Has unusual behaviors around food (organizing food, cutting food into small pieces, always finding something wrong with food, pushing food around the plate)